tylerxiety/rentalpricing/README.md

 # Short-term Rental Forecasting and Pricing

-Forecast the demand/orders of Airbnb listings and find the best pricing strategy to maximize rental revenue.
+Forecast the demand/orders of Airbnb listings and find the best pricing strategy to maximise rental revenue.

 ## 1. Background and Problem Formulation